freeCodeCamp/guide/src/pages/articles/certificates/use-css-selectors-to-style-elements/index.md

 ---
-title: Use CSS Selectors To Style Elements
+title: Use CSS Selectors to Style Elements
 ---
 Instead of giving style attributes one by one, we can do this to multiple elements at the same time.